 The biggest sin of the approach Google has chosen is that it overwrites the source of the visit.
 Therefore, if you don’t upgrade to Google Analytics 360, which most businesses never will, you will not be able to access the raw data through Google BigQuery.
 You will never be able to see which visit sources were overwritten and never be able to see your true data.

-The source of sessions are artificially overwritten and there’s no telling of which and how many were changed.
-Which in turn affects all your attribution efforts.
+The source of sessions are artificially overwritten and there’s no telling which and how many were changed.
+This affects all of your attribution efforts!

-So, no matter which attribution model you choose to examine your customer journeys with within Google Analytics – being it last click, first click, linear or time decay – they are all going to work with data that has been artificially changed.
+So, no matter which attribution model you choose to examine your customer journeys within Google Analytics – be it last click, first click, linear or time decay – they all are working with tainted data.

-The biggest problem that follows is that you cannot seriously work with different attribution models until you solve this data problem.
-Very much the same way you shouldn’t be a judge in a beauty contest until you fix your vision first.
+The biggest problem this creates is that you cannot seriously work with different attribution models until you eliminate this data tampering; Much the same way one shouldn’t be a judge in a beauty contest with impaired vision.

 How to solve the Campaign timeout setting problem? ✅